Moritz Schiff: Biography

+In 1874, Schiff's laboratory was visited by the Society for the Prevention of Cruelty to Animals.
+They found many dogs with wide deep wounds under their throats.
+Schiff admitted the incisions were made to prevent the animals howling and disturbing the neighbourhood.
 He was then violently criticized and even sued by leagues who opposed vivisection.
 At the end, however, he was one of the first to use anesthesia (chloroform and ether) in animal experiments.
 This controversy, as well as his lack of means, forced him to leave Florence.

 Thanks to the initiative of Carl Vogt, soon to be Rector of the University of Geneva, he accepted the chair of physiology after the refusal of Charles-Édouard Brown-Séquard and started teaching there.
 In Geneva he continued his research and teaching activities for nearly twenty years, from 1876 until his death at the age of seventy three.
 The chair of the physiology department of the Geneva medical faculty was then occupied by the neurologist Jean-Louis Prévost.

 Mortiz Schiff is identified, like his correspondents Jakob Moleschott and Carl Vogt, as one of the proponents of materialism and with the help of these latter two and Alexandre A. Herzen tried to found a positivist magazine, focused on anticlerical propaganda.

 He will also defend the theses of evolution that were put forward by Charles Darwin with whom he corresponded as well.

 Without ever founding a school, he had as pupils, disciples or assistants: Alexandre A. Herzenson), Waldemar Haffkine, Nathan Loewenthal, Hillel Joffé and Angelo Mosso.

 He was appointed foreign partner of the Accademia dei Lincei in 1892.